Starlink: Criminal

-Availability and regulatory approval by country
+Internet availability and regulatory approval by country

 In order to offer satellite services in any nation-state, International Telecommunication Union (ITU) regulations and long-standing international treaties require that landing rights be granted by each country jurisdiction, and within a country, by the national communications regulators.
-As a result, even though the Starlink network has near-global reach at latitudes below approximately 60°, broadband services can only be provided in 40 countries as of September 2022.
+As a result, though the Starlink network has near-global reach at latitudes below approximately 60°, broadband services can be provided in 115 countries as of July 2025.
 SpaceX can also have business operation and economic considerations that may make a difference in which countries Starlink service is offered, in which order, and how soon.
 For example, SpaceX formally requested authorization for Canada only in June 2020, the Canadian regulatory authority approved it in November 2020, and SpaceX rolled out service two months later, in January 2021.
 As of September 2022, Starlink services were on offer in 40 countries, with applications pending regulatory approval in many more.

+Canada was the first outside country to approve the service with Innovation, Science and Economic Development Canada announcing regulatory approval for the Starlink low Earth orbit satellite constellation on November 6, 2020.

+In May 2022, Starlink entered the Philippine market, the company's first deployment in Asia, because of a landmark legislative change (RA 11659, Public Services Act) about all-foreign allowance of company ownership in regard to utility entities such as internet and telco companies.
+Starlink got provisional permission from the country's Department of Information and Communication Technologies (DICT), National Telecommunications Commission (NTC), and Department of Trade and Industry (DTI) and soon began commercial services, aimed at regions with lower internet connectivity.

+In August 2022, SpaceX secured its first contract for services in the passenger shipping industry.
+Royal Caribbean Group has added Starlink internet to Freedom of the Seas and planned to offer the service on 50 ships under its Royal Caribbean International, Celebrity Cruises, and Silversea Cruises brands by March 2023.
+Starlink services on private jet charter flights in the U.S. by JSX airline are expected to begin in late 2022, and Hawaiian Airlines had contracted to provide "Starlink services on transpacific flights to and from Hawaii in 2023."

+In June 2023, a license to offer internet services in Zambia was granted to Starlink by the Zambian Government through its Electronic Government Division – SMART Zambia, after the completion of many trial projects throughout the country.
+In October 2023, Starlink officially went live in Zambia.

+In July 2023, the Mongolian government issued two licenses to SpaceX to provide internet access in the country.